Wels catfish: Etymology

 The English common name comes from Wels, the common name of the species in German language.
 Wels is a variation of Old High German wal, from Proto-Germanic *hwalaz – the same source as for whale – from Proto-Indo-European *(s)kʷálos ('sheatfish').

+Evolution

+The earliest identifiable fossil remains of the wels catfish are from the late Miocene (about 5.3 million years ago) of Ukraine.
+Potentially slightly older but less well-preserved remains from 6-7 million years ago are also known from the same region.
+During this time period, the dominant catfish in eastern Europe appears to have been the modern Soldatov's catfish (S. soldatovi), now only found in eastern Asia, which was better adapted to the warmer climate.
+The wels catfish may have been restricted to a single refugium in the Ponto-Caspian region around this point.
+During the Pliocene, the wels catfish appears to have expanded its range and gradually supplanted Soldatov's catfish, up to the latter's extirpation from the region during the late Pliocene.
+It is thought that the more adaptable wels catfish was more tolerant to the cooling and drying trend over this period, and the increased seasonality caused by it.

 Description

 The wels catfish's mouth contains lines of numerous small teeth, two long barbels on the upper jaw and four shorter barbels on the lower jaw.
 It has a long anal fin that extends to the caudal fin, and a small sharp dorsal fin relatively far forward.
 The wels relies largely on hearing and smell for hunting prey (owing to its sensitive Weberian apparatus and chemoreceptors), although like many other catfish, the species exhibits a tapetum lucidum, providing its eyes with a degree of sensitivity at night, when the species is most active.
 With its sharp pectoral fins, it creates an eddy to disorient its victim, which the predator sucks into its mouth and swallows whole.
 The skin is very slimy.
 Skin colour varies with environment.
 Clear water will give the fish a black color, while muddy water will often tend to produce green-brown specimens.
 The underside is always pale yellow to white in colour.
 Albinistic specimens are known to exist and are caught occasionally.
 With an elongated body-shape, wels are able to swim backwards like eels.

 The female produces up to 30,000 eggs per kilogram of body weight.
 The male guards the nest until the brood hatches, which, depending on water temperature, can take from three to ten days.
 If the water level decreases too much or too fast the male has been observed to splash the eggs with its tail in order to keep them wet.

 The wels catfish is a long-lived species, with a specimen of 70 years old having been captured during a recent study in Sweden.